Centers and Programs

 Asian Affairs seeks to develop and sustain student and faculty exchange programs with higher learning institutions and other education agencies in Asian countries.
-As a team which includes administrators and faculty from different units of the College, we collaborate closely with various administrative and academic departments on campus to promote and coordinate a wide range of educational and cultural events and programs with Edgewood’s Asian partners, including short-term student and faculty exchanges, joint degree programs, professional training programs, language and cultural summer camp experiences, and student recruitment from Asian countries.
-Our goal is to create opportunities for students and faculty at Edgewood to engage in teaching and learning activities in global education and to contribute to the College’s values, mission and vision through promoting international partnership building, global citizenship and cross-cultural understanding.
+As a team which includes administrators and faculty, we collaborate closely with various administrative and academic departments on campus to promote and coordinate a wide range of educational and cultural events and programs with our Asian partners, including short-term student and faculty exchanges, joint degree programs, professional training programs, language and cultural summer camp experiences, and student recruitment from Asian countries.
+Our goal is to create opportunities for students and faculty here to engage in teaching and learning activities in global education and to contribute to the College’s values, mission and vision through promoting international partnership building, global citizenship and cross-cultural understanding.

 For more information about the Asian Affairs program contact Binbin Fu at email@example.com.